mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ruby - Apache Passenger Module Installation and Setup.md

 #### Install the Passenger Apache Module.

-Now run this binary—which was installed wth the Passenger Ruby GEM to get the Passenger Apache module installed:
+Now run this binary—which was installed with the Passenger Ruby GEM to get the Passenger Apache module installed:

     sudo /var/lib/gems/1.9.1/gems/passenger-4.0.53/bin/passenger-install-apache2-module